 The Hindu origins of the word namaste sparks concerns about state-religion separation for some.
 The underlying meaning, however, is unifying.

 Several years ago, I took a yoga certification course.
 It was a turbulent time so the three days away were rejuvenating.
 Ultimately, I incorporated yoga poses into my fitness bootcamps.
 I wittingly referred to my brand of yoga as ‘Troyoga.’
-I stripped yoga of spirituality and tradition, leaving only the challenging poses and infused them with traditional body weight exercises.
-Troyoga was a hit.
+I stripped yoga of spirituality and tradition, leaving only the challenging poses infused with more traditional body weight exercises.
+'Troyoga' was a hit.
 All exercise; no ritual.

 I ran across an article reporting that Alabama recently rescinded a decades old law prohibiting yoga in public schools.
 California rescinded similar prohibitions in 2013.
-Many still, however, continue to have concern over the use of the word “namaste” during routines because of the religious implications.
+Many still, however, continue to voice concern over the use of the word “namaste” during yoga routines because of (non-Christian) religious implications.
 The article piqued my interest.

 Namaste, like countless English phrases and gestures, does have religious beginnings.
 In Sanskrit, namaste is formed by combining the words namah and te, meaning “I bow to you,” or “my greetings and salutations to you.”
 Namah is literally translated ‘na-ma’ or ‘not me,’ suggesting “I have no ego before you” (Singh, 2015).

 Perhaps, a practice that acknowledges the presence of the ego would be helpful.
 Of course, we don’t need a word to enjoy ego-less transactions; nor does saying namaste magically transform practitioners into compassionate givers.
 Many yoga students are as snooty as others.
 Non-judgmental yoga attracts many judgmental students.